Pearl Harbor Area

 (unknown - present), Waipio Peninsula

-Located on the point about halfway on the east-side of the Waipio Peninsula along the shore of Middle Loch was Naval Antiaircraft Shore Battery No. 6 (1942 - 1944) four 5-inch naval guns, and a mobile 3-inch AA gun battery (1942).
+Located on the point about halfway on the east-side of the Waipio Peninsula along the shore of Middle Loch was Naval Antiaircraft Shore Battery No. 6 (1942 - 1944) four 5-inch naval guns, and a mobile four-gun 3-inch AA gun battery (1942).
 Two concrete gun emplacements, the power generator house, and fire-control switchboard room still existed in 1995.
 Public access restricted.

 ¤¤ Waipahu Battery